ZMI zPower Turbo 65W USB-C PD - Offers similar size reductions of a GaN charger, but at a fraction of the price

-The ZMI zPower Turbo 65W USB-C PD looks like it is a GaN based charger.
+The ZMI zPower Turbo 65W USB-C PD looks like it is a GaN-based charger.
 But it isn’t.
-Instead ZMI pushed the limits of older, silicon based technology.
+Instead, ZMI pushed the limits of older, silicon based technology.
 To get as much space savings as possible.
-The result is a 65W charger with similar size and weight of a GaN charger.
+The result is a 65W charger with a similar size and weight to a GaN charger.
 But at less than half the cost.

 The charger is compact, with folding prongs.
 Making it an excellent choice for travel.
 Most of its surface is glossy, which looks pretty out of the box.
 But also attracts fingerprints and smudges.
 There is no LED indicator, so it’ll stay dark while charging in a bedroom or hotel room.